RMartinez99/ConnRailInfo/README.md

-# This is a program to make a timetable for train stations slong the New Haven, Hartford, and Shore Line East Lines throughout New York and Connecticut.
+# This is a program to make a timetable for train stations along the New Haven, Hartford, and Shore Line East Lines throughout New York and Connecticut.